Feyerabend/bb/workbook/projects/ch07/ps/ps/PS.md

 output_buffer.py

-Stores the pixel data for rasterized images, ready for display or saving to a file.
+Stores the pixel data for rasterised images, ready for display or saving to a file.

 - set_pixel(x: int, y: int, color: Tuple[int, int, int]): Sets a pixel at (x, y) to the specified color.
 - clear(): Clears the buffer, filling it with a default background color.